 A friend of mine peered over my shoulder as I began to write this blog, read the title, and said, “Are you writing about Gogglebox?”
 I must have looked blank for a moment, as he said, “For god’s sake, Matthew, don’t you know any cultural references?
 Gogglebox?
 On the TV.”

 Then the fog began to clear, albeit slowly.
-I’m not a TV watcher, but I’d had to be blind and absolutely shut off off from everything around me to not at least have heard of the series where people watched in the act of watching TV.
-Apparenly, my title reminded my friend of Gogglebox, and I could see what he meant when I reflected on it.
-But then I decided to leave it as it was, just because I could.
+I’m not a TV watcher, but I’d have to be blind and absolutely shut off from everything around me to not at least have heard of the series where people are watched in the act of watching TV.
+Sounds awful, so no, I am not writing about that dreadful programme.

 All that’s a digression from the main point I plan to discuss in this piece; how people reacted to the news of my plans to become a parent.
-It’s certainly a valid way of having child, but it’s also in the minority, so it’s covered in mystery to a lot of people.
-It was to me until a couple of friends went through the process, which then gave me a lot of insight into it when I began; I was slightly ahead of the curve, although I hadn’t lived and breathed the emotional aspect of it all in the way they had.
+Adoption is a valid way of having children, but it’s also in the minority, so it’s coated in mystery to a lot of people.
+It was for me until a couple of friends went through the process, which then gave me a lot of insight into it when I began; I was slightly ahead of the curve, although I hadn’t lived and breathed the emotional aspect of it in the way they had.

 But I’d also spent most of my twenties – all of them, in fact – being resolutely child-free and content being so.
 A friend of mine, ever so slightly older, had her first two children young, so I was around kids from a similarly-young age.
-They were cool, for the most part; I was guiltily relieved when I could get away from the tantrums, although I did everything I could to give my friend every support – practical, emotional – I was able to.
+They were cool; I was guiltily relieved when I could get away from the tantrums, although I did everything I could to give my friend every support – practical, emotional – I was able to.